 I’ve said, often before, that there was never a day on which I didn’t believe in God but such was the depth of my despair and self-loathing, I could see no way in which He could believe in me.
 I was wrong.

-It is not my place to understand God's timing, only to know that it is perfect.
-There was a season for my darkness and there is a season for my joy.
+It is not my place to understand God’s timing, only to know that it is perfect.
+There was a season for my darkness and there is a season for my joy, a season to reap the fruits of being transformed by grace.

 There was also a season for me to rebuild.
 Let me be quite clear, I was reborn not just in the evangelical sense but as a person.
 When I woke up from that final attempt on my life, I was a baby boy living inside the body of a 31 year old man and it took time to learn how to live again.